Gw1p/BetGrid/README.md

 After building the project, the `bet_grid` binary will be located in the `target/<platform>/release/` directory.

+### Testing

+There are unit tests sprinkled throughout the modules.

+Run `cargo test` to run the test suite.

 # License

 This project is licensed under the MIT License - see the LICENSE file for details.